 Due to the Alaska geographical landscape, logistics and transportation are often bottlenecks for weekly B2C and B2B marketing.
 Cooling capacity at local airports could relieve these hurdles, allowing farmers to cope with flight schedule changes.

-For example Hump Island Oysters' farm tour provides a unique experience for visitors to learn about oyster farming's positive impact on the marine environment alongside tasting and buying fresh oysters, a great business model to get exposure, clients, sales, and new revenue streams.
+For example Hump Island Oysters' farm tour provides a unique experience for visitors to learn about oyster farming's positive impact on the marine environment alongside tasting and buying fresh oysters, which is a great business model to get exposure, clients, sales, and new revenue streams.

 Kachemak Shellfish Growers Co-op